chkoreff/Fexl/README.md

 	test/check

-That runs the test/run script and compares its output with the reference output in test/run.out.
-If everything works as expected, you should see no output.
-However, if you run on a 32-bit system you will see some inconsequential differences in the output of test/b18.fexl, which measures memory usage, and also test/b17.fexl, which deliberately tries to run out of memory.
+That runs the test scripts, comparing their outputs with the reference files in the out directory.
+They should all succeed, however, if you run on a 32-bit system you will see some inconsequential differences in tests which measure memory usage or deliberately try to run out of memory.

 Installation
 ------------